Azathothas/Stars/README.md

 - [NetSPI/MicroBurst](https://github.com/NetSPI/MicroBurst) – A collection of scripts for assessing Microsoft Azure security
 - [PhrozenIO/PowerRemoteDesktop](https://github.com/PhrozenIO/PowerRemoteDesktop) – Remote Desktop entirely coded in PowerShell.
 - [Pwd9000-ML/docker-github-runner-windows](https://github.com/Pwd9000-ML/docker-github-runner-windows) – Repository for building a self hosted GitHub runner as a windows container
-- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) – A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience.
+- [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) – A simple, easy to use PowerShell script to remove pre-installed apps from windows, disable telemetry, remove Bing from windows search as well as perform various other changes to declutter and improve your windows experience.
 This script works for both windows 10 and windows 11.
 - [ScoopInstaller/Install](https://github.com/ScoopInstaller/Install) – 📥 Next-generation Scoop (un)installer
 - [ScoopInstaller/Versions](https://github.com/ScoopInstaller/Versions) – 📦 A Scoop bucket for alternative versions of apps.
 - [The-Viper-One/PsMapExec](https://github.com/The-Viper-One/PsMapExec) – A PowerShell tool that takes strong inspiration from CrackMapExec / NetExec